MingceBi/APAN5310_Group11_Document/README.md

 ## Other Documents:

 - Group11_E-R_Diagram.pdf (this is the ER Diagram of our database, read this to help you understand our database design and relationship constraints)
+- APAN5310_Group11_Slide.pdf (this is the presentation slides in pdf format for our group)
+- insights_sql_code.sql (this includes all the sql queries for the insights that we generated, there are 15 queries for 15 insights in total)
+- Group11_metabase_screenshots.pdf (this includes three metabase dashboards that we designed for insights around: sales & customers, suppliers & cost, customer ratings)

 Enjoy your ETL!